Dimension of unicycle posets: Grafting on cycle posets

 \begin{proposition} Let $\CC_1$ be a cycle poset, $\TT(\CC_1)$ be a family of rooted trees indexed by $\CC_1$, and $\P$ the unicycle poset obtained from the grafting of $\TT(\CC_1)$ on $\CC_1$.
 The following three linear orders form a realizer of $\P$:

 \end{proposition}

-\begin{proof} It is straightforward to check that these linear orders are linear extensions of $\P$ (see \cref{fig:unicycleC1}).
-If we restrict these linear extensions respectively to the subposets considered in \cref{horizC1,vertC1}, we recover the realizers of these subposets.
+\begin{proof} It is straightforward to check that these linear orders are linear extensions of $\P$ (see Figure \ref{fig:unicycleC1}).
+If we restrict these linear extensions respectively to the subposets considered in Propositions \ref{horizC1} and \ref{vertC1}, we recover the realizers of these subposets.
 It suffices now to prove the following incomparabilities

 With \eqref{compC1ext1} and \eqref{compC1ext3} we obtain respectively $\T_1,\T_2<\I_x^+$ and $\T_x<\T_1,\T_2$.
 Thus $\I_x^+\not\sim \T_1,\T_2$.
 Similarly for $\I_z^- \not\sim \T_1,\T_2$ with \eqref{compC1ext2} and \eqref{compC1ext3}. \end{proof}